dober-man/k8s-sitetype-ce/README.md

 # XC Console

-Step 1: Login to XC tenant – create site token:
+Login to XC tenant – create site token:

 Multicloud Network Connect -> Manage -> Site Management -> Site Tokens -> Create

+# Ubuntu Server

+## Install K8s
+1. ssh into ubuntu-k8s server
+2. Copy k8s-install.sh script into $HOME directory.
+3. Give script exe permissions (chmod +x k8s-install.sh)
+4. Run ./k8s-install.sh
+5. Optionally deploy a worker node and in the $HOME directory run the k8s-install-worker.sh script (in utils folder), then join it to the cluster.

+### Script Overview
+The k8s-install.sh script performs the following tasks:

+* Installs required packages and dependencies
+* Sets up Kubernetes components (e.g., kubeadm, kubelet, kubectl)
+* Configures networking and security settings
+* Initializes the Kubernetes cluster
+* Applies security best practices to the cluster configuration

-Step 2: Prepare the K8s YAML manifest
+### Prepare the K8s YAML manifest

-The manifest file contains a YAML schema used for descriptor information to support deployment of Kubernetes for a Site.
+The manifest file contains a YAML schema used for descriptor information to support deployment of Kubernetes for a Site. https://gitlab.com/volterra.io/volterra-ce/-/blob/master/k8s/ce_k8s.yml

+From the $HOME directory on the K8s master server run the ce-k8s.sh script and provide the user-input variables.

+### Script Overview
+* User Input Collection: Gathers necessary configuration details from the user, such as cluster name, latitude, longitude, site token, and the number of replicas.

+* PersistentVolume Creation: Manually creates PersistentVolumes (PVs) required by the Kubernetes StatefulSet for data storage.

+* Generate Kubernetes YAML Configuration: Dynamically generates a Kubernetes configuration file (ce-k8s.yaml) based on user inputs, which defines namespaces, service accounts, roles, role bindings, daemonsets, and a statefulset.

+* Apply the Configuration: Deploys the generated Kubernetes resources by applying the ce-k8s.yaml configuration file to the cluster.

+* Verification Instructions: Provides instructions for the user to verify that the Kubernetes resources, particularly the vp-manager pod, have been created successfully.